There are many preventive steps you can take to help protect your PC from viruses and other threats.

 Windows Defender is free antimalware software included with Windows, and you can update it automatically through Windows Update.
-You can also visit the Windows Store and look for an antivirus app, or visit the Windows Compatibility Center to look for antivirus apps that work with Windows 8.1.
+You can also visit the list of Consumer security software providers to look for antivirus apps that work with Windows.

 Don't open email messages from unfamiliar senders, or email attachments that you don't recognize.
 Many viruses are attached to email messages and will spread as soon as you open the attachment.
 It's best not to open any attachment unless it's something you're expecting.